Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

 To access the tool, you need to load the `lumio` module first, which is always available.
 The same module will also load a module that makes `rclone`, `s3cmd` and `restic` available.

-Whe starting `lumio-conf`, it will present you with a couple of questions: The project number associated with the key, the access key and the secret key.
+When starting `lumio-conf`, it will present you with a couple of questions: The project number associated with the authentication key, the access key and the secret key.
 We have shown above where in the web interface that information can be found.
 A future version may or may not be more automatic.
 As we shall see in the next slide, currently the `rclone` configuration generated by this tool is (unfortunately) different from the one generated by either the credential management web